USRSE/usrse.github.io/pages/wg/outreach.md

 ### Supercomputing Spotlights

-The SIAM Activity Group on Supercomputing (SIAG/SC) are starting a webinar series entitled Supercomputing Spotlights to inspire the next generation of students.
+The SIAM Activity Group on Supercomputing (SIAG/SC) is starting a webinar series entitled Supercomputing Spotlights to inspire the next generation of students.
 The webinar features short TED-style presentations that highlight the impact and successes of high-performance computing (HPC).
-Initial info about the series is available via https://siag-sc.org.
+Initial info about the series is available via [https://siag-sc.org](https://siag-sc.org).

 The US-RSE was asked if they would be interested, in addition to other international members of the RSE community, in exploring the concept of